Payments are currently suspended.

 governing bodies of designated educational institutions

-It is still an offence to deposit litter on someone else's land in the open air.
-However we do not have suitable enforcement powers to deal with litter building up on private land which is not land of a duty body (above).
+It is still an offence to deposit litter on someone else's land in the open air even if the public have no right of access to that land.
+This means the law on littering applies to private gardens, farmland, woodland, business or industrial units, shopping centres, car parks, etc. However we do not have suitable enforcement powers to deal with litter building up on private land.

 In some circumstances involving accumulations of waste and/or litter we can take action if it has caused a nuisance to neighbours, is a threat to neighbours' health or there are vermin present.
-See our advice on accumulations.
+See our advice on accumulations and statutory nuisances.
+We cannot intervene where the land is merely unattractive, overgrown or littered with inert material.

 Street Litter Control Notices (SLCNs) were a power under Part IV of the Environmental Protection Act 1990.
 SLCNs gave local authorities the power to require certain types of businesses to clear litter from the street around their premises.
 Local authorities can no longer issue SLCNs, but they must keep a public register of any existing SLCNs for as long as they’re in force.